qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 The algorithm works by creating a constrained Delaunay Triangulation of the space between the polygons and removing the longest outer edges until a target criterion is reached.

-The input geometry must be a valid Polygon or MultiPolygon (i.e., the individual polygons must not overlap).
+The input geometry must be a valid Polygon or MultiPolygon (i.e., the individual polygons within the same multipolygon must not overlap).

 .. figure:: img/fill_gaps_between_polygons.png
     :align: center

-    Filling gaps between polygons using ratio values of 0, 0.3 and 1.
+    Filling gaps between polygons using ratio values of 0.3 and 1 (holes allowed).

-.. seealso:: :ref:`qgisconvexhull`, :ref:`qgisconcavehullbyfeature`
+.. seealso:: :ref:`qgisconvexhull`, :ref:`qgisconcavehullbyfeature`, :ref:`qgisconcavehull`

 Parameters
 ..........